What Is Scrooge's First Name

 Q: Why is it important to know his full name?

 A: Knowing his full name, Ebenezer Scrooge, provides a more complete understanding of the character and his journey.
-The name itself holds symbolic weight, hinting at the possibility of transformation and aligning with the overall themes of the story.
-Furthermore, using the full name demonstrates a respect for the original work and its author's intention.
+Consider this: the name itself holds symbolic weight, hinting at the possibility of transformation and aligning with the overall themes of the story.
+What's more, using the full name demonstrates a respect for the original work and its author's intention.

 Q: Does using only "Scrooge" diminish the character?